onebytegone/frisbee-lights/README.md

   * v1.0 - Initial Design
     * Lasted for about 2hr of ultimate frisbee
     * LEDs tend to bend
-    * Assemby is hard due to solder joints in the clip
+    * Assembly is hard due to solder joints in the clip
     * 1 arm was broken off in play